 Screening And Intervention Gaps

-Research has shown that people of color are less likely to be screened for substance abuse or referred to addiction treatment programs by healthcare professionals.
+Research has shown that people of color are less likely to be screened for substance use disorder or referred to addiction treatment programs by healthcare professionals.

-The study, conducted by the University of New Mexico, found that only 25% of clinicians screened people for substance abuse in Hispanic and Native American communities.
+The study, conducted by the University of New Mexico, found that only 25% of clinicians screened people for substance use disorder in Hispanic and Native American communities.

 The clinicians surveyed indicated that they only screened people they viewed to have a high risk of addiction, rather than low to moderate-risk.